 - Support San Joaquin Valley regional efforts to ensure a reliable, adequate, quality water supply to sustain a high quality of life and a world class agricultural sector, and continued expansion of value-added economic development opportunities, while protecting and enhancing the environment.

-- State funding for emergency protective actions, monitoring of conditions, and reforestation actions to address the vast tree mortality resulting from years of unprecedented drought and the resulting bark beetle infestations across large regions of the County.
+- State funding for emergency protective actions, monitoring of conditions, prescribed fire projects, and re‐forestation actions to address the vast tree mortality resulting from years of unprecedented drought and the resulting bark beetle infestations across large regions of the County.

 Criminal Justice and Public Protection